i2group/analyze/documentation/developer_essentials_deploying.md

 About this task
 ---------------

 The deployment process for i2 Analyze Developer Essentials follows the same sequence as the deployment process for i2 Analyze.
-As a result, it is helpful to keep the <a href="http://www.ibm.com/support/knowledgecenter/SSXVXZ/com.ibm.i2.deploy.example.doc/designing_your_system.html" class="xref">Deploying IBM i2 Analyze</a> documentation open as you read the steps in this document.
+As a result, it is helpful to keep the <a href="http://www.ibm.com/support/knowledgecenter/SSXVXZ/com.ibm.i2.deploy.example.doc/c_deploy_intro.html" class="xref">Deployment patterns and examples</a> documentation open as you read the steps in this document.

 Procedure
 ---------

 In the first part of the procedure, you use Developer Essentials to create a custom version of the deployment toolkit.
 The libraries and settings that you add enable development for i2 Analyze on a single computer.

-1. Install IBM i2 Analyze 4.1.4 according to the instructions in the release notes.
+1. Install IBM i2 Analyze 4.1.5 according to the instructions in the release notes.
 If you accept all of the default settings, the deployment toolkit is installed to `C:\IBM\i2analyze`.
 2. Follow the instructions in <a href="http://www.ibm.com/support/knowledgecenter/SSXVXZ/com.ibm.i2.eia.install.doc/software_prerequisites.html" class="xref">Software prerequisites</a> to install all the other prerequisite software.
     Note: Developer Essentials uses IBM DB2 Express Edition, which does not create Windows groups when you install it.
 Record the details of the `db2admin` user that DB2 creates; you need them later in this procedure.